EasyMapper/EasyMapper/README.md

-# Japper
+# EasyMapper

-Japper is an easy-to-use object mapping library for Java.
+EasyMapper is an easy-to-use object mapping library for Java.

 Mapping values between models that represent one object in a domain is painful especially when the model has many properties and the graph of the object is deep.
-Japper provides automated object mapping so you can focus more on your business logic.
+EasyMapper provides automated object mapping so you can focus more on your business logic.

 ## Requirements